‘My whole life in a van’: Islanders flee Spanish volcano

-TODOQUE, Canary Islands (AP) — A wall of lava up to 12 meters (40 feet) high bore down on a Spanish village Wednesday as islanders scrambled to save what they could before the molten rock swallowed up their homes following a volcanic eruption.
+TODOQUE, Canary Islands (AP) — A wall of lava up to 40 feet high bore down on a Spanish village Wednesday as islanders scrambled to save what they could before the molten rock swallowed up their homes following a volcanic eruption.

 The lava, which was still spewing from Sunday’s eruption in the Canary Islands archipelago off northwest Africa, advanced slowly down hillsides of La Palma to the coast, where Todoque was the last village between it and the Atlantic Ocean.
 Residents hoping to save some belongings queued up so they could be escorted briefly into the village.

-In the distance, the lava grew thicker and slowed down to 4 meters (13 feet) per hour after reaching a plain.
+In the distance, the lava grew thicker and slowed down to 13 feet per hour after reaching a plain.
 Smoke poured out of its leading edge as it destroyed everything it touched.

-Experts said the lava could either take several days to cover the remaining 2 kilometers (1.25 miles) to the sea or it could instead spread more widely on land, burying more residential areas and farmland.
+Experts said the lava could either take several days to cover the remaining 1.25 miles to the sea or it could instead spread more widely on land, burying more residential areas and farmland.

 Javier López said his house for the past three decades appeared to be in the lava’s path.
 He and his relatives had been staying at a friend’s house with the few documents, photos and basic belongings they had grabbed Monday as they were evacuated.